MarMil1/CSC436-business-card-app/README.md

 - User settings icon on the right side contains manually added info to show profile view in the next version of the app.
 - GitHub icon in the footer is a link to the Business Cards App repository
 - Logout button is available at the top right corner of the page.
+- Known bugs: CSS is not responsive and may have unexpected appearance depending on browser window size.
 - Time spent working on the app between one and two weeks.